Read about how Help Refugees grew from a small group of friends to an international NGO

 Maya Mailer, Head of Humanitarian Policy at Oxfam

-Fast forward two years, and we have helped over 722,500 people, managed over 25,000 volunteers, and we support more 80 projects across Europe and the Middle East.
+Fast forward two years, and we have helped over 722,500 people, managed over 25,000 volunteers, and we support more than 80 projects across Europe and the Middle East.
 We have established a fieldwork first, networked approach to giving aid, researching need at a local level, establishing local networks and working with local partners to deliver projects.